-I day trade the currency pairing GBP/JPY with 5-minute bars as the primary chart.
+I day trade the currency pairing GBP/JPY with 5-minute bars on my chart.
 My edge for these trades includes: the recognition of context, or where the chart is in regard to a trend or a trading range; my strict minimum trade requirements (as I’m a retail trader I have to pay and, therefore, consider the spread); and, finally, my Green Line Entry Measure (GLEM).

-Each of these points are contained within a strategy that I’ve proven through ‘live’ trading and rely upon to provide consistency over time for all of my trades; a strategy – because of the nature of the game – that is always open for amendment.
-A strategy that makes us more like a casino; the management of the casino rather than the gambler.
+Each of these points contained within a strategy that I’ve proven through ‘live’ trading and rely upon to provide consistency over time for all of my trades; a plan – because of the nature of the game – that is always open for amendment.
+An approach that makes us more like a casino; the management of the casino rather than the gambler.

 A casino – after taking into consideration all the big winners, the big losers and everyone in between – will consistently take 4.5% in profit from all takings, over time.
 That is because they too (the casino) are working to a tried and tested strategy.
 My volume is, of course, nothing like a casino, so I need to take trades that are 60% probability or better.
 If less than 60%, on the rare occasion that I select low probability trades, I need to have a consistent reward/risk that makes the trade worthwhile.

 Moreover, I also trade the Slow Trader Fund in several currency pairings, the commodities of gold and oil and Nick’s top FTSE 350 companies.
-These are all traded with the 4-hour bars as the primary chart.
+These we trade with the 4-hour bars on our chart.
 I’ve chosen 4-hours as this provides multiple trading opportunities a week.
-Moreover, with my day trading my charts need to be linked to my broker as I require an accuracy here of 0.1 of a pip.
-These charts (British broker) do not provide the important New York close bars which would be required if I were to select entries from daily bars.
+Moreover, with my day trading, my charts need to be linked to my broker as I require an accuracy here of 0.1 of a pip.
+These charts (British broker) do not provide the New York close bars which would be necessary if I were to select entries from daily bars.
 Hence, another reason for 4-hour instead of daily bars.

 As an aside, the best index for technical judgment of the longer-term market cycle, I consider, is the weekly or even monthly bars of the S&P 500 index.
 Yes, even for companies within the FTSE 350.
-Movement on the S&P is generally followed by the FTSE.
-I’ll provide a S&P synopsis soon.
+The FTSE follows the S&P. I’ll provide an S&P synopsis soon.

-Steve, however, has a great track record in this regard, and one that is just getting better and better.
-A key member in a ‘high energy’ company, Steve is responsible for a budget that annually goes into the multiple millions.
+Steve, however, has an excellent track record in this regard, and one that is just getting better and better.
+A vital member of a ‘high energy’ company, Steve is responsible for a budget that annually goes into the multiple millions.
 Therefore, not a full-time analyst but someone who has put his working skills to good use in selecting mid-term investments.
-From many examples is his purchase of Sky PLC in early December, and before Sky made a 25% positive jump.
+From many examples is his purchase of Sky PLC in early December, and before Sky made a 25% definite jump.

-I will ask Steve, if he’d make a contribution to this blog and share with us his mid-term ideas and thoughts.
+I will ask Steve if he’d contribute to this blog and share with us his mid-term ideas and thoughts.
 I hope he will agree.